How to Write a Business Case in 2024: Template & Examples

 Be Succinct

-While it's essential to provide comprehensive information, avoid overwhelming your audience with unnecessary details.
+While providing comprehensive information is essential, avoid overwhelming your audience with unnecessary details.
 Focus on the key highlights.

 Address Questions and Concerns